getporter/porter/docs/content/blog/ignoring-errors.md

 ## Try it out

 Bundle authors, try moving some of that custom error handling logic out of bash scripts and into your exec mixin calls.
-Mixin authors, take a look at how the az mixin uses the exec mixin library to add error handling.
+Mixin authors, take a look at how the skeletor mixin template uses the get.porter.sh/porter/pkg/exec/builder package to include error handling.
 You can quickly add the same error handling behavior to your mixin, or create a custom command that handles errors automatically.

 Give it a try and let us know how it works for you!